onurkaymak/hairSalon/README.md

 ```

 - Replace the `USERNAME` and `PASSWORD` values with your own username and password for MySQL.

-- Type `$ dotnet run` in the terminal command line to compile and execute this application on your console.

-- IMPORTANT: `$ dotnet run` compiles the project folders for you without needing `$ dotnet build` command, however you can still use `$ dotnet build` if you need to compile the folders without executing the application.

 ### Importing the Database